velmajalakrishna/-High-Step-up-DC-DC-Converter-with-Reconfiguration-Capability/README.md

 2. Low voltage stress across power switches is achieved in both normal and faulty operation of converter.
 3. The proposed converter topology provides uniform current sharing among power electronic switches, common grounding features, and also reduces the power handled by the power electronic devices using alternate paths, thereby improves the converter overall efficiency.
 4. Input current continuous, high efficiency (>96.5%), some additional advantages of the proposed converter.

+A Pdf file (state space averaging technique) is upload to understand how the control to output transfer function is drived for proposed converter

-The matlab code attached in file "bode-plot matlab code" help to derive linear version of converter.
+The matlab code attached in file "bode-plot matlab code" help draw bode plot of converter.

 A excel file is attached (voltage-gain and voltage-stress graphs)to draw graphs of voltage-gain and volatge-stress versus duty cycle for various fault-tolerant  converter reported in literature.